swag-lang/swag/README.md

 Swag is a programming language made for fun because, let's be honest, **C++** is now an **horrible and ugly beast** !
 This is my third compiler (the other ones were developed for AAA game engines), but that one is by far the most advanced.

-For now it's a **toy**, but it's a toy which is more advanced than expected.
+For now it's a **toy**, but it's a toy which is far more advanced than expected.

 ### Swag is...
 * **Currently in development** (since 2019), and very very far to be mature.
 Bugs, unexpected changes, silly decisions, do not use it to send a rocket on the moon !